Army Criminal History Waivers

 - One serious criminal misconduct charge

-- Serious Offense.
-Any conviction or adverse disposition for what the Army considers a felony, requires a waiver.
+Offenses which may be waived Include minor traffic violations and misdemeanors.
+Any conviction or adverse disposition for what the Army considers a felony requires a waiver.
 Again, the Army has its own list of what it considers to be a serious offense.

 Applicants who have entered a plea of "Nolo Contendere" that was accepted by the court despite later processing in the same case to permit dismissal, expungement, amnesty, pardon, or clemency based on any of the following are considered to have a conviction: